roche-emmanuel/RepData_PeerAssessment1/PA1_template.md

 # create a copy of the dataset:
 filled_data <- data

-# Fill the missing data we a simple for loop:
+# Fill the missing data with a simple for loop:
 steps <- data$steps
 for(i in seq_along(steps))
 {